lm3nitro/Projects/Network Monitoring/SNMP/LibreNMS.md

 ### Scope:
-In this lab I will import the LibreNMS OVA into VMWare Workstation to install and configure LibreNMS and will congigure my Fortinet firewall to send its SNMP traffic to LinreNMS so that I am able to monitor it.
-I will then capture this traffic and analyze it in Wirehshark.
+In this lab I will import the LibreNMS OVA into VMWare Workstation to install and configure LibreNMS and will configure my Fortinet firewall to send its SNMP traffic to LibreNMS so that I am able to monitor it.
+I will then capture this traffic and analyze it in Wireshark.

 ### Tools and Technology
 LibreNMS, VMWare Workstation, Fortinet, and Wireshark